Close sheet

 For each image in the sequence, a fully self-contained generation prompt.
 The subject fingerprint from section 4 must be prepended to every prompt before use:

-Prompt: [Full image prompt — 100 to 150 words — including the subject's physical description embedded directly within the prompt text, plus composition, lighting, color, environment, lens specification, texture, and any props or styling.
+Prompt: [Full image prompt — no longer than 1,000 characters — written as an exhaustive physical description of the scene.
+The prompt must explicitly describe the object's context within the environment, detailing exactly how the object's materials, micro-details, and surfaces react to the specific lighting, shadows, and setting of this scene.
+Include precise composition, lighting, color, environment, lens specification, texture, and any props or styling.
 Written as a single continuous paragraph with no line breaks, ready to copy and paste directly into an image generator.
-The subject fingerprint from section 4 must be embedded within this prompt, not prepended separately — each prompt must be fully self-contained.
+The subject fingerprint from section 4 must be embedded within this prompt contextually, not just prepended separately.
 Never reference other images in the sequence — the generator receives only this prompt and has no context of any other generation.
-Every detail needed to produce the correct result must be present in this prompt alone.]
+Every single micro-detail needed to produce the correct result must be present in this prompt alone.]

 Palette: [3–4 named colors visible in this specific image]